-- 6.1 By accepting an Offer, you agree to comply with, and be bound by, the Contract including these terms and conditions and all the University's regulations, policies and procedures as published on its website (as amended from time to time and as applicable to you). - 6.2 By enrolling each year, you will be reaffirming your acceptance of these terms and conditions (and the terms of the Contract) for that year. - 6.3 The University's regulations, policies and procedures contain important provisions, including those outlined below: - 6.4 The policies and procedures relevant to this document include, but are not limited to: - 6.4.1 Academic Appeals Process; - 6.4.2 Academic Assessment Regulations; - 6.4.3 Academic Misconduct Policy; - 6.4.4 Academic Qualifications Framework; - 6.4.5 Accreditation of Prior Learning Policy and Procedure; - 6.4.6 Admissions Policy & Procedure; - 6.4.7 Attendance and Engagement Policy; - 6.4.8 Attendance Monitoring and Reporting Procedure;
+- 6.1 By accepting an Offer, you agree to comply with, and be bound by, the Contract including these terms and conditions and all the University's regulations, policies and procedures as published on its website (as amended from time to time and as applicable to you).

-6.4.9 Course Amendment Procedure & Programme Suspension and / or

-Closure Policy;
+- 6.2 By enrolling each year, you will be reaffirming your acceptance of these terms and conditions (and the terms of the Contract) for that year.

+- 6.3 The University's regulations, policies and procedures contain important provisions, including those outlined below:

+- 6.4 The policies and procedures relevant to this document include, but are not limited to:

+- 6.4.1 Academic Appeals Process;

+- 6.4.2 Academic Assessment Regulations;

+- 6.4.3 Academic Integrity Policy;

+- 6.4.4 Academic Qualifications Framework;

+- 6.4.5 Acceptable Use Policy;

+- 6.4.6 Accreditation of Prior Learning Policy and Procedure;

+- 6.4.7 Admissions Policy & Procedure;

+- 6.4.8 Attendance and Engagement Policy;

+- 6.4.9 Attendance Monitoring and Reporting Procedure;

-6.4.10 Criminal Convictions Procedure;
+- 6.4.10 Criminal Convictions Procedure;

-6.4.11 Fitness to Practise Procedure;
+- 6.4.11 Fitness to Practise Procedure;

-6.4.12 Health and Safety Policy;
+- 6.4.12 Health and Safety Policy;

-6.4.13 Intellectual Property Policy and Procedures;
+- 6.4.13 Intellectual Property Policy and Procedures;

-6.4.14 International Student Policy;
+- 6.4.14 International Student Policy;

-6.4.15 Interruption Withdrawal and Transfer Procedure;
+- 6.4.15 Interruption Withdrawal and Transfer Procedure;

-6.4.16 IT Regulations of Use;

-6.4.17 Learning Partnerships Agreement;
+- 6.4.16 Learning Partnerships Agreement;

-6.4.18 Marketing Recruitment and the Admission of International Students Procedure;
+- 6.4.17 Marketing Recruitment and the Admission of International Students Procedure;

-6.4.19 Mitigating Circumstances Policy;
+- 6.4.18 Mitigating Circumstances Policy;

-6.4.20 Payment and Debt Procedures (Home / EU);
+- 6.4.19 Payment and Debt Procedures (Home / EU);

-6.4.21 Personal Tutoring Policy;
+- 6.4.20 Personal Tutoring Policy;

-6.4.22 Placement Learning;
+- 6.4.21 Placement Learning;

-6.4.23 Pregnancy and Maternity Policy (Students);
+- 6.4.22 Pregnancy and Maternity Policy (Students);

-6.4.24 Safeguarding Under-18s and Adults at Risk Policy and Procedure;
+- 6.4.23 Safeguarding Under-18s and Adults at Risk Policy and Procedure;

-6.4.25 Student Bullying and Harassment Policy
+- 6.4.24 Student Bullying and Harassment Policy

-6.4.26 Student Complaints Procedure; and
+- 6.4.25 Student Complaints Procedure; and

-6.4.27 Student Disciplinary Procedures
+- 6.4.26 Student Code of Conduct

-6.5 There are important provisions concerning academic honesty and integrity, that we expect all students to embrace as members of the University's academic community.
-A summary of how these principles apply is contained within the

-Academic Misconduct Policy listed above.
+- 6.5 There are important provisions concerning academic honesty and integrity, that we expect all students to embrace as members of the University's academic community.
+A summary of how these principles apply is contained within the Academic Integrity Policy listed above.
 These principles include, but are not limited to: